ShengzhiLuan/ShengzhiLuan.github.io/_pages/about.md

 News
 ======
 <img src="../images/News_ORS.png" width="150" height="100" style="float: left; margin-right: 10px;">
 <strong>[Feb.
-2025]</strong> Our work on <em>A Data-Driven Framework for the Modulus–Density Relationship of the Human Lumbar Vertebral Body</em> has been presented at the <strong>Orthopaedic Research Society 2025 Annual Meeting</strong> in Phoenix, Arizona.
+2025]</strong> Our work on <em>"A Data-Driven Framework for the Modulus–Density Relationship of the Human Lumbar Vertebral Body"</em> has been presented at the <strong>Orthopaedic Research Society 2025 Annual Meeting</strong> in Phoenix, Arizona.
 <div style="clear: both;"></div>